 Option II:

 3. A roster of experts [may] [shall] be [identified by] [created under] the Scientific and Technical Body.
 Parties with capacity constraints may [commission] [request advice and assistance from] those experts to conduct environmental impact assessments for a planned activity under their jurisdiction or control.
-The Party that [commissioned] [requested the advice and assistance] shall [ensure that such environmental impact assessments are submitted to the Party for review and decision-making] [forward such environmental impact assessments for review by the Scientific and Technical Body and decision-making by the Conference of the Parties.
+The Party that [commissioned] [requested the advice and assistance] shall [ensure that such environmental impact assessments are submitted to the Party for review and decision-making] [forward such environmental impact assessments for review by the Scientific and Technical Body and decision-making by the Conference of the Parties].

 Article 31